 - Number of investors: 299

-Development of new methodologies and research literature to address the specific needs of emerging markets stakeholders.
+Finally, 2DII is devising new methodologies and research literature to address the specific needs of emerging markets stakeholders.
 Most recently, we published several new reports on the use of climate scenario analysis by financial institutions in Latin America.
-Together, the reports provide critical evidence to policy makers, supervisory authorities, investors, and banks on the need to quantify, manage, and disclose climate-related risks.
+Together, the reports provide critical evidence to policymakers, supervisory authorities, investors, and banks on the need to quantify, manage, and disclose climate-related risks.

-- The first report focuses on the five largest financial markets in the region (Argentina, Brazil, Chile, Colombia, & Mexico).
+- This report focuses on the five largest financial markets in the region (Argentina, Brazil, Chile, Colombia, & Mexico).
 Using the PACTA climate scenario analysis methodology and proxy metrics, the report highlights the extent to which both banks and investors could be potentially exposed to transition risks.

 - The third report analyzes the investment portfolio of the Collective Investment Funds (FIC) managed by 11 trust companies in Colombia, which represents 75% of the total AUM of the FICs managed by the fiduciary sector in the country (total AuM: US$ 9.3 billion).
 The study uses the PACTA metodology and was carried out in partnership with the Asociación de Fiduciarias de Colombia (Asofiduciarias).

-Funding information: This program receives funding from the International Climate Initiative of the German Ministry of Environment, the Inter-American Development Bank, UK PACT Colombia, and the UK PACT Green Recovery Challenge Fund.
+Funding information: This program receives funding from the International Climate Initiative of the German Ministry of Environment.
+The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) supports this initiative on the basis of a decision adopted by the German Bundestag.
+Other components of this program are funded by the Inter-American Development Bank, UK PACT Malaysia, the UK PACT Green Recovery Challenge Fund, and UK PACT Colombia.